 Who we are and where we came from ...

 We solve a problem in England

-After some trial and error, the product as we know it was devised.
+After some design and development, the product as we know it was devised.
 It has been made in the same way (carefully, by hand) ever since.
 As the product’s use spread, what started as a small rental stock in 1985 increased to develop a new market nationwide, and customers began buying their own platforms to rent to their own local markets.

 We expand to the U.S.

-In late 2007, we continued the process of reinvesting in our company by adding numerically controlled machines to our shop.
-This makes our manufacturing even more efficient, and keeps quality high and prices low, which guarantees our customers the best value for their dollar.
+In late 2007, we continued the process of reinvesting in our company by adding computer numerical controlled (CNC) machines to our shop.
+This makes our manufacturing even more efficient and keeps quality high and prices low, which guarantees our customers the best value for their dollar.

-We continue to manufacture virtually all our equipment in house, only outsourcing a few machining operations and metal finishing.
-We have tried to insulate our customers from the increases in materials prices by buying in bulk, and contracting with suppliers for long term price stability.
-We keep a fairly large stock of new product (more than 400 4' x 8' platforms), ready to serve even the most severely time-challenged customer, and we sell a large number of used decks (replacing them with new) which keeps both sale and rental customers happy.
+We continue to manufacture virtually all our equipment in-house, only outsourcing a few machining operations and metal finishing.
+We have tried to insulate our customers from increases in materials prices by buying in bulk and contracting with suppliers for long-term price stability.
+We keep a fairly large stock of new product (more than 400 4' x 8' platforms), ready to serve even the most severely time-challenged customer, and we sell a large number of used decks (replacing them with new), which keeps both sale and rental customers happy.
 The rental customers enjoy having units that are less than three years old and the sale customers like the discount on nearly new product.
 We like to keep our customers happy.

 In recent years, Steeldeck, Inc has invested more than half a million dollars in CNC and robotic equipment, which makes more repeatable components and accurate products, while keeping the labor costs as low as possible.
 The products are finished by hand and inspected by at least two people before they leave the factory to maintain high quality and low rejection rates.